JonathanGrossman/mongodb_basics/03_node_query_operators.md

 But what if you want to write more powerful search queries that allow you to do more than get a single document by its `_id` or get less than all documents?

-This chapter discusses advanced techniques for writing queries.
+This chapter discusses slighlty more advanced techniques for writing queries.
 Specifically, you will learn how to pass objects as arguments that use comparison and logical operators so that you can receive a subset of documents from your collection that match the criteria.

 When working with databases, it may be tempting to retrieve all documents from a collection and then filter the results in your server-side or client-side code.
-Although that may be an appropriate solution for some situations, you wil need in other situations to filter what you get back from the database instead of filtering after.
+Although that may be an appropriate solution for some situations, you will need in other situations to filter what you get back from the database instead of filtering after.

 The follow sections explain how to use comparison operators and logical operators to craft targeted database queries.